 This is another personal story that may well have caused a bit of the ‘crazy’ which seems to have been present for almost all of my life.

-26 December 1968 21h18, Heather Lee, a bouncing baby girl, born to John and Rosemary Meyer, at the Mary Mount Nursing Home in Kensington Johannesburg.
-A tiny baby originally scheduled to arrive in February 1969.
+26 December 21h18, Heather Lee, a bouncing baby girl, born to John and Rosemary Meyer, at the Mary Mount Nursing Home in Kensington Johannesburg.
+A tiny baby originally scheduled to arrive in February the following year.
 Born with a fabulous pair of lungs and a completely bald head!
 First child, first grandchild, first niece, first bald person in the family!

 That was the opening sequence of my life!